 The City also promotes responsible pet ownership and encourages the community to ensure that domestic pets do not have a negative impact on the natural environment.
 The fenced area in Craigie Bushland is designated as a place where dogs are prohibited at all times and the area surrounding the fenced area is a designated dog on-lead area by Council resolution in accordance with the Dog Act 1976.
-Dogs are permitted on lead outside of the fenced area.
 Cats may be seized where they are found wandering in public areas, such as Craigie Bushland, in accordance with the Cat Act 2011.